MicrosoftDocs/OData-docs/Odata-docs/webapi/work-around-for-singleresult-create.md

 # Work around for SingleResult.Create an empty result
 **Applies To**:[!INCLUDE[appliesto-webapi](../includes/appliesto-webapi-v7.md)][!INCLUDE[appliesto-webapi](../includes/appliesto-webapi-v6.md)]

-**Note: This work around is for https://github.com/OData/WebApi/issues/170, which is not applicable for Microsoft.AspNetCore.OData v7.x.**
+[!Note]: This work around is for https://github.com/OData/WebApi/issues/170, which is not applicable for Microsoft.AspNetCore.OData v7.x.**

 When SingleResult.Create takes in a query that returns an empty result, a SerializationException is being thrown.